google/zetasql/docs/functions-and-operators.md

 architecture.
 For example, `1` means `0.0.0.1`, and `0x1FF` means `0.0.1.255`.

-This function checks that either all the most significant 32 bits are 0, or all the most significant 33 bits are 1 (sign-extended from a 32 bit integer).
+This function checks that either all the most significant 32 bits are 0, or all the most significant 33 bits are 1 (sign-extended from a 32-bit integer).
 In other words, the input should be in the range `[-0x80000000, 0xFFFFFFFF]`;
 otherwise, this function throws an error.